wanyuac/GeneMates/README.md

 #### Input

 GeneMates provides function _importAllelicPAM_ to read an allelic PAM, which is a binary matrix denoting presence (1) and absence (0) of alleles of the genes of interest across bacterial isolates.
-The PAM can be created using a helper pipeline PAMmaker and it has the following structure.
+The PAM can be created using a helper pipeline [PAMmaker](https://github.com/wanyuac/PAMmaker) and it has the following structure.

 | Sample | Allele 1 | Allele 2 | Allele_3 |... |
 | ----- | -----| ----- | ----- | ----- |
 | Isolate_1 | 1 | 1 | 0 | ... |
 | Isolate_2 | 1 | 0 | 0 | ... |
 | ... | ... | ... | ... | ... |

+Note that only the first column name "Sample" is fixed in every allelic PAM.

 #### Procedure